 Express just for comfort if the unused breast feels too full.

-If you do not notice an improvement after doing this for several days, increase the number of hours in your block.
-You may find that they need to go up to 5 or 6 hours in a block.
+Increase the number of hours in your block if you still have oversupply after a few days.
+You may find that you need to go up to 5 or 6 hours in a block.

 Expressing your breast milk